bozydar/bfm-dev-env/README.md

 \c bfm_test
 \ir ./include/bfm_schema.sql
 ```
 It creates two databases `bfm_development` and `bfm_test`.
-I've separated both databases because the first one is relatively persistent and used during the development process and the second one is purged during the integration tests.
+I've separated both databases because the first one is relatively persistent and used during the development process, and the second one is purged during the integration tests.
-`include` directory contains sqls which create the schema for both databases and seed the development database.
+`include` directory contains SQL files which create the schema for both databases and a seed for the development database.

 The db scripts are executed when the container is run but only if the `local/db` directory is empty.
 This directory is mapped to the database data directory inside the container.